-Manganese: Manganese is a naturally occurring mineral

-found in rocks, soil, ground water, and surface water.
+Manganese: Manganese is a naturally occurring mineral found in rocks, soil, ground water and surface water.
 It is necessary for proper nutrition and is part of a healthy diet, but it can have undesirable effects on certain sensitive populations at elevated concentrations.
-The U.S. Environmental Protection Agency (EPA) and Massachusetts Department of Environmental (MassDEP) Protection have set an aesthetics-based Secondary Maximum Contaminant Level (SMCL) for manganese of 50 ppb (parts per billion or micrograms per liter).
+The United States EPA and MassDEP have set an aesthetics-based Secondary Maximum Contaminant Level (SMCL) for manganese of 50 ppb (parts per billion or micrograms per liter).
 In addition, MassDEP's Office of Research and Standards (ORS) has set a drinking water guideline for manganese (ORSG), which closely follows the EPA public health advisory for this mineral.
 Drinking water may naturally have manganese and, when concentrations are greater than 50 ppb, the water may be discolored and taste bad.
-Over a lifetime, the EPA recommends that people drink water with manganese levels less than 300 ppb and over the short term, it recommends that people limit their consumption of water with levels over 1,000 ppb, primarily due to concerns about possible neurological effects.
+Over a lifetime, the EPA recommends that people drink water with manganese levels less than 300 ppb and, over the short term, it recommends that people limit their consumption of water with levels over 1,000 ppb, primarily due to concerns about possible neurological effects.

 Children up to 1 year of age should not be given water with manganese concentrations over 300 ppb, nor should formula for infants be made with that water for more than a total of 10 days throughout the year.